venkatasiddharth09/Player-Performance-Analytics/README.md

 Rolling averages helped capture recent form of the player and improved predictive stability.

 The model was efficient in predicting results or scores in T20s and ODIs, while it had a hard time predicting close to the runs for Tests.
-This is because Tests format is extremely versatile and the player has been on and off in their batting form throughout their career.
+This is because Tests format is extremely versatile and the player statistics show that he has been on and off in his batting form throughout his career within this format.

 **XGBoost and RandomForest** Regressor generally gave the most stable results across formats.